 Option 2: Homeschooling with a private school:

 A private school is established, conducted, and supported by a nongovernmental entity or agency offering educational instruction in grades K–12 or any combination thereof, including preschool, through onsite or home programs.
 A home may be the location where a child receives instruction as a student attending a private school.
-A parent may establish a private school in the home, or the home may be an extension of an existing private school.
+A parent may establish a home-based private school, or the home may be an extension of an existing private school.

 The principal teacher of a private school must keep an attendance register for every school day of the year.